Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Contributing.md

 # Contributing

 The [full source code](https://github.com/Unity-Technologies/InputSystem) for the Input System is available on GitHub.
-This is also where most of Unity's development happens.
+This is also where most of the Input System's development happens.

 >__Note__: This includes the full source code for the managed/C# part of the system.
 At this point, the native, platform-specific C++ backends are still closed-source and require a source code license.